“Had It Not Been For __________, I Never Would Have __________.”

 It happened last week in a monthly meeting we host with some of our key volunteers.
 Honestly, I don’t even remember the “larger topic” right now.
 But I do remember the statement.
 And I do remember the impact it made on me when it was spoken.

 My friend Jacob was talking about his introduction to serving at the Summit.
 You need to know that Jacob is one of the finest leaders I’ve ever seen.
 He’s a guy we hand-picked to help launch our Blue Ridge Campus.
 Keep in mind that he’s a volunteer: he has a real job and a real family and a real life that doesn’t involve getting paid by the church.
 But he oozes guest services out of every pore.
 He gets what we do, and I can’t imagine doing what we do without him.

 But it was this statement that made me realize how close we came to never having a Jacob on our team:

 “Had it not been for __________, I never would have stepped up to serve.”

-I’ll get to the name in the blank a little later, because I don’t want to leave you with a cliffhanger.
-But for this illustration, the name isn’t necessarily important.
+There’s a blank there, yes, because for this illustration, the name isn’t necessarily important.
 What’s important is that someone challenged Jacob to serve.
 Someone made the ask.
 And without that someone, our church would have been worse off, because we wouldn’t have a quality leader like Jacob.

 You have “Jacobs” on your team, too: men and women that you couldn’t imagine not being a part of your ministry.
 People whom you depend on weekly.
 Folks that serve so seamlessly, you can never really remember a time when they weren’t around.